 St. Andrew's-on-the-Red Anglican Church: The oldest stone church in Western Canada, built between 1845 and 1849 along the heritage Red River, is still used for worship.
 This Gothic Revival stone church has massive stone walls.
 St. Andrew's Rectory National Historic Site south of the church, is significant for its architecture and connection with early missionaries.

-Ukrainian Catholic Church of the Immaculate Conception and the Grotto of Our Lady of Lourdes: This massive churchill in the small community of Cooks Creek features characteristic onion domes and stands beside a rambling, ersatz-stone grotto built by hand by a priest and his parishioners.
+Ukrainian Catholic Church of the Immaculate Conception and the Grotto of Our Lady of Lourdes: This massive church in the small community of Cooks Creek features characteristic onion domes and stands beside a rambling, ersatz-stone grotto built by hand by a priest and his parishioners.

 St. Elijah Romanian Orthodox Church: Near Inglis, in the Parkland region, this is the oldest standing Romanian church in Manitoba, a tiny edifice built by Romanian pioneers in 1908 and restored in 1979.